bonny/WordPress-Simple-Fields/readme.txt

 Tested up to: 3.5.1
 Stable tag: 1.2

-With Simple Fields you can add any kind of custom fields to your pages and posts.
+With Simple Fields you can add any kind of custom fields to your pages, posts and attachments.

 == Description ==
 The built in custom fields in WordPress are great, but they do come with a big limitation: they only support plain text.
 To overcome this limitation I created the Simple Fields WordPress plugin.